sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 Teams who are using a Control Hub as the Robot Controller will only need to configure a single smartphone for use as a Driver Station.
 The process is as follows,
 * Rename the smartphone to "\<TEAM NUMBER\>-DS" (where \<TEAM NUMBER\> is replaced by your team number).
 * Install the Driver Station app onto the Driver Station phone.
+* Put your phone into Airplane Mode (with the WiFi radio still on).
 * Pair (i.e., wirelessly connect) the Driver Station to the Control Hub.

 #### Users with Two Android Smartphones